Sole Proprietorship Business Structure Easy to Form

+You need to establish your LLC in the state where you are doing business.
 Don’t fall for the “Do your LLC in Nevada” type hype.
-You need to establish you LLC in the state where you are doing business.
-Even if you set up an LLC in Nevada or Delaware, or Colorado, or New Mexico, or, or, or, you will have to register your LLC in the state where you are doing business, and you will pay all the state fees just like you would if you set up the LLC there in the first place.
+Even if you set up an LLC in Nevada or Delaware, or Colorado, or New Mexico, or… or… or… you will still have to register your LLC in the state where you are doing business, and you will pay all the state fees just like you would if you set up the LLC there in the first place.

 A Nevada LLC won’t give you any more asset protection.
 You will still pay taxes in the state where you earn money, not in Nevada (or whatever state).
 You will have to pay state fees (about $350 per year) in Nevada, plus you’ll have to pay the registered agent fees, etc, etc.

 The asset protection advantages of operating as an LLC are usually worth the extra cost and hassle of establishing and maintaining the LLC.
 My knee jerk reaction today is to tell you to use an LLC instead of a corporation, because you can get double the asset protection out of an LLC as you can a corporation.
 Yes, an LLC has to follow the corporate formalities if you want the corporate shield protection, in spite of what people say or even what your state laws may say.
 Practically speaking, when you get sued the court is going to look and see if you did the formalities.
 If you haven’t followed the corporate formalities, the judge will call your company an “alter ego” and set aside your asset protection shields.
 He will “pierce the corporate veil,” and suddenly you’ll be personally liable for all the business problems.